AssoEchap/stalkerware-indicators/README.md

 stalkerware’s availability, the abuser is accountable for using it as a tool and hence for committing this crime.

+We are classifying as watchware any application that is developed for surveillance and is not trying to hide its activity (like a child monitoring application).

 ## IOC

 Main files: